Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Catskill students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Catskill students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Catskill District Curriculum Used in Our In-Home Tutoring Programs

 The Catskill Central School District (CCSD) provides residents in the Town and Village of Catskill with education from Pre K through grade twelve.
 The CCSD has designed its curriculum to meet the New York State Education Department’s (NYSED) standards, along with the Common Core State Standards (CCSS) guidelines.
 These benchmarks include improvements in core academic instruction, particularly the English language arts and mathematics curricula.